No, VERA Files does not block Facebook pages sharing fake news.

 VERA Files Fact Check tracks false claims, flip-flops and misleading statements of public officials and figures and debunks them with factual evidence.
 It also debunks misinformation and disinformation spread on the internet through websites and social media.

 Government officials, politicians and other public figures tend to play fast and loose with the facts, in the process misleading the public.
-These “alternative facts” spread easily owing to the big following and wide reach of these public figures, including on social media.
+These “alternative facts” spread easily owing to the big following and wide reach of these public figures.
+In addition, social media platforms have increasingly been exploited to spread misinformation and disinformation by both public and nonpublic figures.

 As journalists, we at VERA Files are committed to seeking and telling the truth.
 Fact-checking is one of the means.
 We believe in accountability journalism, which is essential to a functioning democracy.